wanshun123/Language-Joint/webrtc-translate-server/webrtc-translate-server/README.md

-# Webrtc-translate-server
+# Language-Joint

 ## About this repository

-This repository contains the code which acts as server side code for (webrtc-translate)[https://github.com/szimek/webrtc-translate].
+This repository contains the code which acts as server side code for (webrtc-translate)[https://github.com/wanshun123/Language-Joint].

 ## Prerequisites